-If you're interested in kayaking but would like to try something a bit less demanding than Sea Kayaking, you're the perfect candidate to sign up for a one-time paddle on our stable sit-ontop kayaks-perfect for anyone with minimal or no kayaking experience.
+If you're interested in kayaking but would like to try something a bit less demanding than Sea Kayaking, you're the perfect candidate to sign up for a one-time paddle on our stable sit-on-top kayaks-perfect for anyone with minimal or no kayaking experience.
 Small groups of paddlers will be taken out on calm days, with our expert guides always present to provide instruction and help you connect with the polar sea.
 Pre-book into one of two priority groups.
-Any subsequent excursions can be booked on board, and groups will be assigned via a lottery.
+Any subsequent excursions can be booked on board, and groups will be assigned via a lottery as spaces are limited.